-- WHAT: The Fourth Annual Oregon Wild Crater Lake Wolf Rendezvous
+- WHAT: The Fifth Annual Oregon Wild Crater Lake Wolf Rendezvous

 - WHERE: The wildlands around Crater Lake.
 Participants are responsible for transportation to the Crater Lake area, but we'll take care of transportation during the trip.
 Oregon Wild can also help facilitate carpools getting to/from the area.

-- HOW MUCH: This trip is only open to Oregon Wild members at the Monument Level.
+- HOW MUCH: This trip is only open to Oregon Wild members at the Monument Level (which is donating at the $500 level or higher).
 You may become a member and sign up for the trip concurrently.

-- SIGN UP: Sign up by calling Jonathan at 503.283.6343 x 224 Otherwise you can sign up to learn more about future trips (select "Wolf Rendezvous").
+- SIGN UP: Sign up by calling Development Director Jonathan Jelen at 503.283.6343 x 224 Otherwise you can sign up to learn more about future trips (select "Wolf Rendezvous").